HerFri/Judo-The-Gentle-Way/README.md

 For marking the end of a section, all sections are divided by a `<hr>`-element.

 ## Footer
-The footer comprises three clickable icons for the social network Facebook, Instagram and YouTube.
+The footer comprises three clickable icons for the social networks Facebook, Instagram and YouTube.
 By clicking the icons, a new tab is opened which leads the user to the respective social network.
 The icon designs are imported from [Font Awesome](https://fontawesome.com/).

 ![footer](https://github.com/HerFri/Judo-The-Gentle-Way/blob/main/readmeimages/footer.PNG?raw=true)